Ije-le/jour329w_fall2025/opara/stardem_choice/notes.md

 Instructions should be very specific, but more importantly, I think they are more effective if tailored to address initial unfavorable results.

 #### Final Recommendations
 I would use v1 if I were to create a beatbook.
-I recommend the uv run python add_entities.py --model groq/openai/gpt-oss-120b --input topic_stories.json with this prompt:
+I recommend the uv run python add_entities.py --model groq/openai/gpt-oss-120b --inputx topic_stories.json with this prompt:

 If I had to work on this afresh, I would prompt the LLM to avoid including authors names to the list.